GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

   ValueBar|     TrackPan
   ValueBar|     WidgetMode BiPolar
 ```

-## Depreciated Actions: MCUTrackPan, ToggleMCUTrackPanWidth, MCUTrackPanDisplay
-The MCUTrackPan actions have been removed in favor of the new, more flexible, "ToggleChannel" functionality.

-## New Encoder7Bit Message Generator
-[[Encoder7Bit|Message-Generators#Encoder7Bit]] was created to address 7-Bit absolute encoders that continue to transmit 00 values when turned counter-clockwise after the minimum has been reached, and send 7f values when turned clockwise even after the maximum value has been reached.
-The X-Touch Compact and X-Touch Mini encoders can be configured to behave this way.

 # August 15, 2022 Update
 Reaper forum user [Navelpluisje](https://forum.cockos.com/member.php?u=139512) has made some contributions to improve FaderPort8/16 functionality in this build, including developing a TrackNumberDisplay action.
 Thanks to Navelpluisje for the additions!